Join the journey.

 IMMIGRATION LEGAL SERVICES

-Due to the high volume of clients the KRM Louisville legal services department is currently serving, there may be an extended waitlist for scheduling initial consultation appointments for those community members outside of KRM refugee and humanitarian parolee clientele, and availability is not guaranteed.
-Please see KRM’s current Referral List for Immigration Attorneys in KY for alternative options of legal representation and counsel regarding asylum applications, immigration status, family reunification and other immigration-related legal needs.
+In the event that KRM Louisville immigration legal services department is currently at capacity and experiencing an extended waitlist for scheduling new consultation appointments, please see our current Referral List for Immigration Attorneys in KY for alternative options of legal representation and counsel regarding asylum applications, immigration status, family reunification, work authorization and other immigration-related legal needs.

 For more information or to contact KRM Immigration Legal Services, please visit our Immigration & Citizenship page.